Data Center Text Amendment

 - Proximity to Transit: Data centers shall not be located within a half a mile (2,640 ft) of a high-capacity transit stop.

-- Landscaping: Facilities must provide a 10-foot-wide landscaped buffer along all property lines with a minimum seven (7) foot high wall or fence and canopy trees planted at a rate of 1 tree per 30 feet.
+- Screening and Landscaping: Facilities must provide a 10-foot-wide landscaped buffer along all property lines with a minimum eight (8) foot high wall or fence with sound attenuation and canopy trees planted at a rate of 1 tree per 30 feet.

 Site Layout and Design Requirements